realthrongler/ChooseYourAdventure/README.md

-This is a computer science assignment where we have to create a game where you choose your own adventure.
+This is a computer science assignment where we have to create a text based game where you choose your own adventure.
 Enjoy!